CHAKOTAY99/CPS3230_Assignment_1/README.md

 What I have noticed is that I should have mocked the database so that all of the tests cases do not effect the database.

+04/11/2019: Finally fixed the clean database at the start of each test problem.
+We could probably now remove all the teardown methods which exist in each individual test.
+Whilst this is great - in part 3 I will be changing everything to mocks as this is very poor testing